We are surrounded. Surrounded by bad advice, surrounded by bad foods, and surrounded by bad advertising.

 I don’t know anyone who has followed the Atkins diet and consumed 2 steaks, a chicken, a dozen eggs, a block of cheese, and a slab of butter each day.
 Instead they stick to their normal food intake just without the carbohydrates.

-A weight watchers diet is following a points system where you can eat whatever the hell you like along as you don’t go over the amount of points each day.
+A weight watchers diet is following a points system where you can eat whatever the hell you like.
+You can eat anything as long as you don’t go over the amount of points each day.
 This is a calorie deficit.

 There is a woman in the UK called Rosemary Connelly.
 For the past 20 plus years she has been telling people that fat is the devil and you can consume anything as long as it isn’t fat.
 Does this mean that you can’t eat nuts, salmon, avocados?
 We must consume healthy fats!
 Once again if you remove a food group and lose weight then it is down to a calorie deficit, NOT because of a certain food group.